Mohamed-Ibrahim-01/music-equalizer/README.md

 ## Features
-- Real time plotting for the aduio
+- Real time plotting for the audio
 - Real time Spectrum analysis with the spectrogram.
 - Real time equalizer with the provided frequncy ranges
 - Volume changing